Steelers stay perfect, blow out Mayfield, Browns 38-7

 Browns: will attempt to sweep the season series from in-state rival Cincinnati when they visit the Bengals next Sunday.
 Cleveland captured the first meeting 35-30 at home on Sept.
 17.

-Steelers: begin a three-game road swing on Sunday when they visit the Titans.
+Steelers: begin a three-game road swing on Sunday when they visit the undefeated Titans (5-0).
 The game was originally scheduled for Oct.
 4 before being moved while Tennessee dealt with a COVID-19 outbreak.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL